LiangzhengChou/ocp-gemnet-gnn/docs/hardness.md

 - `target_stats.json` with `target_mean` and `target_std`

 Copy the `target_mean` and `target_std` values into your config file (see below).

+Common preprocessing flags:
+- `--get-edges` builds neighbor edges during preprocessing.
+Use this when training GNNs that expect graph edges in the LMDB (e.g., GemNet, DimeNet++).
+If you omit it, the training pipeline will compute neighbors on the fly.
+- `--id-column` selects the CSV column to store as `sample_id`.
+- `--max-neighbors`, `--radius` can be set to match your model config if you want preprocessing and training to share the same neighbor settings.

 ### Auto-split from a single CSV